WHO IS EGGBO?

 five-piece power pop combo was known for their ability to weave many

 styles of music into their own.
-WTD headlined at Austin's
+WTDog headlined at Austin's

 favorite clubs of the late 80's like the Cave Club, the Cannibal